DGLewiss/fintech_demo/README.md

 # fintech_demo
-this is where i put all my cool files.
+this is where I put all my cool files.

+I am making a change to my read me!